PastIn Person

 Rebecca Love Kourlis

-Executive Director at Institute for the Advancement of the American Legal System, University of Denver
+Executive Director at Institute for the Advancement of the American Legal System

-Rebecca Love Kourlis is the Executive Director of the Institute for the Advancement of the American Legal System at the University of Denver.
+Rebecca Love Kourlis is the Executive Director of the Institute for the Advancement of the American Legal System and a former Colorado Supreme Court Justice.

 Thomas H. Hill

-Thomas H. Hill is the Associate General Counsel for Environmental Litigation and Legal Policy at General Electric Company.
+Thomas H. Hill serves as Associate General Counsel at General Electric Company, overseeing environmental litigation and legal policy.

 William H. J. Hubbard

-Assistant Professor of Law at The University of Chicago Law School
+Assistant Professor of Law at University of Chicago Law School

-William H. J. Hubbard is an Assistant Professor of Law at The University of Chicago Law School.
+William H. J. Hubbard is an Assistant Professor of Law at the University of Chicago Law School, focusing on civil procedure and empirical legal studies.

 William P. Butterfield